 What distinguishes Buzzsprout is a very user-friendly and easy-to-use interface, ideal for beginner podcasters.
 The only thing you need to do is upload a multimedia file, and the rest will be taken care of by Buzzsprout.
 With it, you can schedule your podcasts or publish them immediately.
 What’s more, Buzzsprout will automatically optimize the episodes, so you have to worry about nothing.

 Podbean has 310,000 listeners and offers packages for large scale enterprises as well as complete novices.
-Like Buzzsprout, they have been hosting podcasts for over a decade.
+Like Buzzsprout, they have been the best podcasts hosting for over a decade.

 Podbean offers a comprehensive business package, suitable for large podcast networks but they also carry 2 other options and a free plan with basic services, which is described in a section further down.